hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 The **apiCredentials** property is only filled in when using **New-HPEGLAPIcredential** during a session.

 All properties in this object are important. **Session** stores what the library uses to make all the calls in the cmdlets.
-You can open session using:
+You can open a session using:

 `> $HPEGreenLakeSession.session`